 Example of a Report: In the example below we have selected our Doha based agent on the 24th November 2016 from 11am to midnight and decided that a stop will be stationery more that 10 Mins.
 The result is shown on the map and reproduced below.
 If you put a tick in the 'Data Points' box it will show the route as a series of joined up dots.
 Clicking on any dot will tell you at what time, speed, etc the object arrived at that point.

 On the left of the image can be seen a brief summery of the journey, showing how long the vehicle took to travel each stage and the time parked.
 Not shown in the above image is a playback button (it's off the bottom of this image), which will actually show the vehicle driving across the map at scaled speed.
 There are many other things you will be able to play around with, including a graph of the objects speed during the trip.
 You can also export the report in a number of formats, including spreadsheet (CSV) and most importantly GSR format.
-If you save a report in GSR format, you can re-import it at anytime and replay it over and over again.
+If you save a report in GSR format, you can re-import it at anytime and replay it over and over again (see more information below).

 Above can be seen a close up of another report, this time it is one of our customers with his Jet Ski, having fun South of St. Helier Port, Jersey.
-This time one of the Satellite view maps has been chosen as a background reference.
+In this example one of the Satellite view maps has been chosen as a background reference.
 The 'P' indicates the location where the object was parked for more that a predetermined number of minutes (which you can set when configuring the report).
 By clicking on any of the 'Data Points' that make up the route display, a box will appear like the one in the picture showing full details about the object at that point in its journey.
-Again the report although shown as a screen display here could be saved in GSR format and then re-imported it at anytime in the future.
+Again the report although shown as a screen display here could be saved in GSR format (see below) and then re-imported it at anytime in the future.

 Often connected to above is a problem where when you run reports for the last hour and get nothing.
 To resolve this please take the following steps

 1. Check your computer time is correct.